FrankensteinVariorum/fv-postCollation/README.md

 ``

 * We should probably rewrite this so we don't require the lib file dependency on marker types.
+* 2023-05-31: Fixing xsl file add capacity to process a collection with xsl:result-document.

 ### Run `P5_SpineGenerator.xsl`
 * Run with saxon command line over the `P1-output` directory and output to  `subchunked_standoff_Spine` directory, using: